 While it's not always necessary, certification is preferred for some environmental assessment positions.
-For example, employers may look for site assessors who have asbestos certification, according to job postings from December 2012.
+For example, employers may look for site assessors who have asbestos certification.

 Additionally, all environmental investigations conducted under the EPA's Brownfields Program must be led by a qualified environmental professional.
 The Brownfields Program fosters the redevelopment of possibly contaminated land by offering grants to local and state agencies as well as community groups.
 Qualified environmental professionals who investigate brownfields must have an engineering or geology license and at least three years of experience.
 Alternatively, these professionals can have a relevant bachelor's degree and at least five years of experience.
 It's important to note that unqualified personnel are still permitted to work under the supervision of qualified environmental professionals.

 Voluntary certification is also available.
 The Academy of Board Certified Environmental Professionals (ABCEP) offers the Certified Environmental Professional credential with specialties in five areas, including environmental assessment, environmental documentation and environmental planning.
 Certification requirements include a bachelor's degree and at least nine years of relevant experience.
 A master's degree may be substituted for one experiential year.

 Environmental compliance specialists or site assessors often work for government agencies and environmental companies.
 Professionals may be required to travel to sites and work with teams to survey the environment.
 Some site assessors must renew certifications by taking continuing education classes.
 For example, professionals who hold state asbestos certification are often required to take an annual refresher course.